A Bethlehem Christmas

 Ready to make your list and check it twice?
 Bethlehem is home to two stellar shopping markets during the holiday season.
-Experience Christmas City Village (weekends November 17 through December 23), an authentic German Weihnachtsmarkt located along the city’s Main Street.
+Experience the Christmas Huts on Main, an outdoor shopping experience inspired by the German Weihnachtsmarkt located along the city’s Main Street.
 Here, local vendors offer up handmade and unique items from wooden huts dotted along the city streets.

-Or, browse Christkindlmarkt (weekends November 17 through December 23).
-Recognized by Travel + Leisure as one of the nation’s premier holiday market, shoppers will be amazed by the array of goodies available.
-This year, Christkindlmarkt celebrates its 25th season with more vendors than ever before.
+Or, browse Christkindlmarkt (Fridays-Sundays, November 19-28, 2021 and Thursdays - Sundays, December 2-19, 2021).
+Recognized by Travel + Leisure, Forbes, and USA Today as one of the nation’s premier holiday market, shoppers will be amazed by the array of goodies available.
+This year, Christkindlmarkt celebrates its 27th season with more vendors than ever before.
 Be sure to save time to admire the SteelStacks, located adjacent to the market.

 Step Into History

 Whether you prefer to explore by foot or by car, there is certainly an impressive history behind the Christmas City.
 Join Historic Bethlehem Museums & Sites for a variety of tours including Christmas City Stroll, which takes you on a walking excursion through the city’s National Historic Landmark District.
 Led by a guide in period dress, this tour will give you a peek into what Moravian life was like in the 1700s.